NINJA2GL-DEV/Xiaomi4Unlocked/README.md

 Also You Can Update Custom Firmware From The App

-# BIG PROJECT
+# Big Project

-Soon We Will Start To Selling Our e-scooters [ Street Legal ]
+Soon We Will Start To Selling Our E-Scooters.
+For More Information : www.xiaomi4unlocked.ga
 # Donate
 This Is A Very Big Project For The Future Donate To Help Us